marcoarias99/SpaceInvadersTeam11/README.md

 **v2.0** </br>
 - Incorporation of the GUI </br>
-- Imporvements to the game movement </br>
+- Improvements to the game movement </br>
 </br>

 **v3.0** </br>